hrshtt/conf-ai-repo/README.md

         * windows: Run `<name of virtual env>\env\Scripts\activate.bat`
     2. Run `pip install -r requirements.txt`
     3. Run `python src\app.py <Path to Image Directory>`
+       * The main application runs via app.py, which is implemented with the idea of a session's run.
+       * The session Class is the main entry to the application.
+       * The session class controls two major logical stages of the appication:
+         * preprocessing via the session.preprocess() method.
+         * main_run via the session.start_main_run() method.
     4. Running the above will create a new session in `data\main_run`
     5. If any other scripts are running the data will be output in `data\dry_run`